-According to Shona the installation is based on a 30-meter high dome-like building, which is the focal point of a community called Auroville in Tamil Nadu, India, her birthplace.
+According to Shona the installation is based on a 30-meter high dome-like building, which is the focal point of a community called Auroville in Tamil Nadu, India.
 Built in concentric circles, the design is based on the galaxy.
-The dome, known as the Matrimandir or ‘Soul of the city’ has an inner chamber with 12 white pillars, which serve as décor rather than the usual purpose a pillar has.
-In the center of the white marbled inner chamber there is a large ‘crystal’, globe measuring 70 centimeters in diameter, this is the largest optically perfect glass globe in the world.
+The dome is known as the Matrimandir or ‘Soul of the city’ has an inner chamber with 12 white pillars, which serve as décor rather than being functional In the centre of the white marbled inner chamber there is a large ‘crystal’, globe measuring 70 centimeters in diameter, this is the largest optically perfect glass globe in the world.
 Daylight that emanates from a hole in the ceiling passes through an installation and emerges as a beam of light that passes right through the crystal from top to bottom, ending up in a pond full of lilies.
 In this chamber the atmosphere is one of purity and calm, and here meditation and reflection are practiced.
-The ethics of the community are to live in harmony whatever the race or creed, outside of the predetermined restrictions of other countries or states.
+The ethics of the community are to live in harmony whatever their race or creed, outside of the predetermined restrictions of other countries or states.

-Shona recreates the calm and purity by using these white pillars in her work.
-By placing them on her sketchbooks one is made to look down into the ‘pillar’, to view her work, and thereby physically interact with each individual work in a different way, by stooping down low, standing on tiptoes or moving the pillar.
-In this way the experience becomes more intense.
-This is a total contrast to the feeling one gets in a museum where the observer remains disconnected from the exhibition by not being allowed to touch or move anything.
+Auroville is Shona’s birthplace.
+White pillars feature in her work, reflecting calm and purity.
+By placing rolled up cardboard in pillar form on top of her sketchbooks, the viewer is made to look down into the ‘pillar’, to view her work and thereby physically interact with each work individually.
+Sometimes you have to stoop down low, at other times stand on tiptoes, or by moving the pillar.
+In this way the experience is more intense and is in total contrast to the experience provided in most museums, where the observer often remains disconnected from an exhibition, by not being allowed to touch or move anything.